drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/12.recurring/03.create-subscriptions/docs.md

 ![Initial order](../images/01.initial-order.png)

 ### OrderSubscriber onPlace() method
-The Commerce recurring module includes an `OrderSubscriber` service that subscribes to the `commerce_order.place.pre_transition` event.
+The Commerce Recurring module includes an `OrderSubscriber` service that subscribes to the `commerce_order.place.pre_transition` event.
 When a customer completes checkout, the order is placed, and the order subscriber's `onPlace()` method is triggered.
 In this method, we first confirm that the order type is *not* recurring and that the payment method has been set.
 If the order is valid, we iterate through the order's items.
 If an order item's purchasable entity has both a "subscription type" and "billing schedule", then a new subscription is created for the item.

 ### SubscriptionStorage createFromOrderItem() method
 The subscription entity is created by the `SubscriptionStorage` class, in its `createFromOrderItem` method.
 The subscription's `state` is set to 'active'.
 The subscription type and billing schedule are set based on the purchased entity's values.
 The subscription's purchased_entity, title, quantity, and price field values are set based on the corresponding order item values.
 (The price value is the *resolved* order item unit price but not adjusted/prorated.)
 The subscription's payment method, store_id, uid, and initial_order fields are set based on the data for the order that was placed.